arpan-das-astrophysics/AMUSEingBlackHole/README.md

-# Amusing-BlackHole
+# AmusingBlackHole

-A N-body cosmological simulation code to study the formation of Supermassive Black Hole seeds in dense stellar cluster.
+###A N-body cosmological simulation code to study the formation of Supermassive Black Hole seeds in dense stellar cluster.